 Rider on responsibility for report

-The views expressed in this report are those of the authors and not necessarily those of the NIHR Evidence Synthesis Programme.
-Any errors are the responsibility of the authors.
+The views expressed in this report are those of the authors and not necessarily those of the NIHR HS&DR. Any errors are the responsibility of the authors.

 This report should be referenced as follows:

+Al-Khudairy, L1., Ayorinde, A.1, Ghosh, I.1, Grove A.1, Harlock, J.1, Meehan, E.2, Briggs, A.1, Court, R.1, Clarke, A.1 Feasibility study for an impact study on Social prescribing.
+NIHR HS&DR (Warwick Evidence), 2020

+1 Division of Health Sciences, Warwick Medical School, University of Warwick, UK.

+2 Monash University, Melbourne, Australia.

+Key words

+Social prescribing; link worker; community navigator; delivery of healthcare; social support; social isolation; data management; England; research design; qualitative research

 ABSTRACT